Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Partial YaRN

 \subsection{Methodology}

-Inspired by PI \citep{positioninterpolation} and YaRN \citep{yarn} for whole-context extension in unimodal LLMs, we adapt the interpolation technique to LALMs by applying it exclusively to the audio region of the base language models.
+Inspired by PI \citep{positioninterpolation} and YaRN \citep{yarn} for whole-context extension in unimodal LLMs, we adapt the interpolation technique to LALMs in modality-decoupled manner, applying it exclusively to the audio region of the base language models.

 Concretely, assuming a single audio input, let $L_\text{audio}$ be the original audio context length, $L_\text{audio}'$ be the target length, and $p$ be the position of the first audio token.
 We define the positional range $[p, p + L_\text{audio})$ as the \textit{original audio context window}.
 It can be either a predefined location for audio input, or a dynamic region enclosed by special tokens (e.g. \texttt{<speech>} and \texttt{</speech>}).
 We then apply our modified YaRN technique to exclusively stretch this region to the new length $L_\text{audio}'$.
 This creates a partially stretched positional encoding: